727800350/note/cs/cxx_topic/effective_modern_c++.md

 In short, rvalue references should be unconditionally cast to rvalues (via std::move) when forwarding them to other functions, because they're always bound to rvalues.
 And universal references should be conditionally cast to rvalues (via std::forward) when forwarding them, because they're only sometimes bound to rvalues.

-If you're in a function that returns by value, and you're returning an object bound to an rvalue reference or a universal reference, you'll want to apply std::move or std::forward when you return the reference.
+**If you're in a function that returns by value, and you're returning an object bound to an rvalue reference or a universal reference, you'll want to apply std::move or std::forward when you return the reference**.
 ```C++
 Matrix operator+(Matrice&& lhs, const Matrix& rhs) {
   lhs += rhs;